maxpou/maxpou.fr/content/posts/2020/2020-12-11-monorepo-pros-and-cons/index.md

 make backward compatible changes easily, in one commit you can revert change in multiple packages -->

 **Adding a new package is simple**:
-For us, all our packages are under a `package` folder.
-Adding a new package is very straightforward: no need to parameter the continuous integration, set the permissions... everything is already there.
+For us, all our packages are under a `packages` folder.
+Adding a new package is very straightforward: no need to parameter the continuous integration/package manager credentials, set the repository permissions... everything is already there.

 ## Cons